pda-freddi/ecommerce-client/README.md

 # E-commerce Client

-This project was built for Codecademy's Full Stack Engineering Path.

-It is a follow-up on the [E-commerce RESTful API](https://github.com/Pedro-Freddi/ecommerce-api) project, with the goal of designing a user interface that communicates with the API.
+This project is a follow-up on the [E-commerce RESTful API](https://github.com/Pedro-Freddi/ecommerce-api) project, with the goal of designing a user interface that communicates with the API.
 The result is a client-side rendered clothing e-commerce website named "Clothes Store" (very creative).

 The project's plan can be found in the [docs folder](./docs).